katcipis/katcipis.github.io/_drafts/restless-restfull.md

 dissertation.
 Since it is the source of REST it should be a reliable source of guidance (if you like REST at least).

 What should guide design decisions on your architecture ?
+(Already quoted this at the beggining of the post, but now I try to make a different point)

 ```
 A good architecture is not created in a vacuum.
 All design decisions at the